 That judgment was reinforced eleven years later by the Supreme Court's 1976 decision in Estelle v.
 Gamble, 429 US 97, which held that deliberate indifference to serious medical needs of prisoners constitutes cruel and unusual punishment under the Eighth Amendment.
 After Estelle, every state and federal correctional system became constitutionally required to provide adequate medical care to inmates, with the cost borne by the incarcerating government.
 The Eighth Amendment requirement, the federal Medicaid inmate exclusion, and the state correctional system budget structure together produced a stable but operationally awkward arrangement: states paid for inmate medical care directly while their Medicaid programs were technically prohibited from offsetting any portion of that cost.

 Within the 1965 statute, Congress carved out a single exception.
-Federal Medicaid funds CAN be used for inpatient hospital services provided to an inmate at an off-site community hospital, provided the stay is 24 hours or longer.
-This exception is codified at 42 CFR 435.1009 and 42 CFR 435.1010.
+Federal Medicaid funds CAN be used for inpatient care delivered to an inmate off-site at a hospital or other medical institution, generally for a stay of 24 hours or longer.
+This exception is reflected in CMS regulations at 42 CFR 435.1009 and 42 CFR 435.1010.
 The rationale is that requiring jails and prisons to bear the full cost of major hospitalizations would be financially crushing and would create perverse incentives to under-treat.
 Most correctional systems do not operate their own hospitals; they transport sick inmates to community hospitals when in-house clinic capabilities are insufficient.
 Federal Medicaid pays for these community hospital admissions when the 24-hour threshold is met and the individual is otherwise Medicaid-eligible.
 For state DOCs and county jails, this off-site inpatient exception is the single most operationally important feature of the federal framework.
 Georgia DOC alone bills tens of millions of dollars per year through this pathway to community hospitals like Augusta University Medical Center, Atrium Health Navicent, Phoebe Putney Memorial Hospital, Memorial Health in Savannah, and Wellstar Atlanta Medical Center.

 For the first five decades of Medicaid (1965 to 2018), federal law did not address what happened to a beneficiary's underlying eligibility status during incarceration.
 Most states, including Georgia, defaulted to terminating coverage at booking.
 This created devastating post-release coverage gaps for chronic-disease patients at the exact moment when continuity of care was most clinically important.
 Multiple peer-reviewed studies documented dramatically elevated mortality rates in the first weeks post-release, including a roughly 12-fold increased risk of fatal overdose in the first two weeks after release from incarceration.

-In 2023-2024, CMS also launched a Section 1115 Reentry Demonstration framework allowing approved states to extend Medicaid coverage to certain clinical services delivered in the 30 to 90 days BEFORE release.
-This is a fundamental policy shift: for the first time in Medicaid history, federal Medicaid funds can pay for some pre-release services delivered inside jails and prisons.
-As of May 2026, 15 states have approved demonstrations (California was the first, followed by Washington, Massachusetts, Oregon, Rhode Island, New Mexico, Utah, Vermont, Hawaii, Kentucky, Illinois, Arizona, New Hampshire, Pennsylvania, and Connecticut).
+CMS has also established a Section 1115 Reentry Demonstration framework allowing approved states to extend Medicaid coverage to certain clinical services delivered in the days BEFORE release.
+This is a fundamental policy shift: for the first time in Medicaid history, federal Medicaid funds can pay for some pre-release services delivered inside jails and prisons for adults.
+A growing number of states have approved demonstrations (California was the first approved).
 Georgia has not yet submitted an approved demonstration application.

 Georgia incarceration population and statutory framework